Early Martin Guitars

 This guitar is a uniquely fine example of Martin's version of the Spanish guitar, with many of the typical features: cedar neck with elegantly curved Spanish

-rosewood sides with decorative side filets and a decorative lengthwise center strip with marquetry dividing the two sections, and back with rosewood veneer.
+with decorative side filets and a decorative lengthwise center strip with marquetry dividing the two sections, and back with rosewood veneer over mahogany.

 With the fancy appearance of perhaps the most jewel-like Martin "presentation" guitar existent, with a top border of pearl diamonds set in mastic, and a